-- The Strongest (1929) movie overview: The first feature (co-)directed by Alf Sjöberg – with cinematographer Axel Lindblom, receiving directorial credit for the first and last time – is a visually splendid Arctic adventure.
+- The Strongest / Den starkaste (1929) movie review: The first feature (co-)directed by Alf Sjöberg – with cinematographer Axel Lindblom, receiving directorial credit for the first and last time – is a visually splendid Arctic adventure.
 On the downside, the narrative moves at glacial speed.

-The Strongest movie overview: Early Alf Sjöberg collaboration is an action-less Man vs. Nature adventure drama
+The Strongest movie review: Early Alf Sjöberg collaboration is an action-less Man vs. Nature adventure drama

 According to the San Francisco Silent Film Festival program guide, Alf Sjöberg and Axel Lindblom’s The Strongest / Den starkaste (1929) was one of the last silent films made in Sweden.
 I looked forward to an exciting action adventure, but came away disappointed.

 It was not the filmmaking that failed to arouse my interest.
 Sjöberg’s direction – his career (Torment, Miss Julie) would stretch all the way to the late 1960s – was on target, eliciting competent performances from the actors while telling the story through a series of well-framed scenes.

 Each shot in The Strongest is meticulously composed.
 As a plus, the work of co-director/cinematographer Axel Lindblom (who had worked with Victor Sjöström on the 1922 drama The House Surrounded) contains breathtaking views of the Arctic region.
 In fact, the contrast between the main characters’ idyllic farm house and the bleak, desolate landscape of the Arctic Sea, filmed on location, was impressive.

 What I found problematic was the film’s snail-paced action.

 Rooting for the hunted